Skip to content

 The Excel file format is based on the following rules:

-1. Sheet names are fixed and therefore cannot be changed by the user.
+1. Sheet names are fixed and therefore must not be changed by the user (sheets with unrecognized names will not be decoded).

-2. Column names must appear on the second row of all sheets other than General, and the column names are also fixed.
+2. Column names must appear on the second row of all sheets other than the DeepLines sheet, and the column names are also fixed.

-3. The General sheet has a specific format which differs from other sheets and is the only sheet that is mandatory.
+3. The DeepLines sheet has a specific format which differs from other sheets and is the only sheet that is mandatory.

 Consequently, the Excel file format allows certain freedoms since it is notably possible:

-• To add any user specific sheet with an unrecognized name: the content of the sheet will not be taken into account, and will not interfere with other data.
+• To add any user specific sheet with an user-defined name: the content of the sheet will not be taken into account, and will not interfere with other data.

 A warning will be displayed (see Output messages below) if a sheet has an unrecognized name (since it is not possible to know if the name was chosen by the user in order to introduce his own sheet or if this name was misspelled).

-• To add user specific column in any sheet with an unrecognized name: they will not be taken into account.
+• To add user specific column in any sheet with an user-defined name: they will not be taken into account.
 In particular, it is possible to add an empty column to improve readability.

-If the added column has a content in the second row, a warning will be displayed (see Output messages below) if the content is an unrecognized name (since it is not possible to know if the content was chosen by the user in order to introduce his own column or if this column name was misspelled).
+If the added column has a content in the second row which is an unrecognized column name, a warning will be displayed (see Output messages below), since it is not possible to know if the content was chosen by the user in order to introduce his own column or if this column name was misspelled.

 • To remove any sheet or any non-mandatory column (Name or yellow columns are mandatory).
 If a named column is removed, the values will take the default values defined by DeepLines.